WarrenHood/brainfuck-compiler/README.md

 This will generate a binary called multiplier.

-Standard input and output is used by the , and . operators respectively
-+ will increment the current cell
+Standard input and output is used by the ',' and '.' operators respectively '+' will increment the current cell
--will decrement the current cell
+'-' will decrement the current cell
-> will move the cell pointer 1 position right
+'>' will move the cell pointer 1 position right
-< will moove the cell pointer 1 position lefr
+'<' will moove the cell pointer 1 position lefr
-[ and ] begin and end a while loop respectively which continues while the current cell is not 0
+'[' and ']' begin and end a while loop respectively which continues while the current cell is not 0